Yakima County is the largest county in south-central Washington and offers plentiful fishing opportunities in its many lakes and rivers.

-Fishing is not allowed at any time for protected bull trout, spring Chinook salmon and steelhead is off-limits.
+Fishing is not allowed at any time for protected bull trout, spring Chinook salmon and steelhead.
 If you catch a bull trout or the others incidentally, release it unharmed as quickly as possible.

 Major tributaries of this river offer trout and whitefish angling, include the American, Bumping, Tieton and Little Naches rivers, and some of their smaller tributaries.
 Make sure the tributary you decide to fish is open before that first cast.

 Naches River, Little